audacity/audacity/README.txt

 Changes and Improvements:

  * Interface:
-   * (MacOS) some support for magic mouse / trackpad, pinch and expand zoom gesture.
+   * (MacOS) Support for horizontal scroll on Magic Mouse / Trackpad and for Trackpad pinch/expand zoom gesture.
    * Pinned option on waveform so waveform moves and recording/playing head stays still.
-   * New features in Timer Record.
+   * Timer Record options to save/export/exit after recording.
    * Scrub Ruler and optional Scrub Toolbar.
-   * New shortcuts ALT+RIGHT and ALT+LEFT for working with labels.
+   * New shortcuts ALT+RIGHT and ALT+LEFT (move to labels without editing).

  * Effects:
-   * Efeects no longer greyed out during playback or recording.
+   * Effects no longer grayed out when paused.
-   * New Distortion effect (replaces Leveller)
+   * New Distortion effect (replaces Leveller).
-   * SBMSS (higher quality but slower) option on Change Tempo / Change Pitch effects.
+   * SBSMS (higher quality but slower) option on Change Tempo / Change Pitch effects.
-   * New Rhythm Track generator (replaces Click Track)
+   * New Rhythm Track generator (replaces Click Track).
    * New Generator for Sample Data Import.

  * Other Changes: